Ciara

 How to Pronounce Ciara

 Our model has identified 9 different pronunciations for the name Ciara.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 19.6% confident that Ciara is pronounced as kee-AH-ruh.
-The next most likely pronunciation is KEE-ah-ruh, at 15.7% confidence.
+Our model is 19.6% confident that Ciara is pronounced as kee-AH-ruh, which has 3 syllables.
+The next most likely pronunciation is KEE-ah-ruh, at 15.7% confidence, with 3 syllables.

 SEE-uh-ruh (3 syllables)